 Symptoms may worsen with exertion.

-How Ohio State diagnoses mitral valve regurgitation
+How Ohio State diagnoses mitral insufficiency

 Mitral valve regurgitation may be suspected if a physician detects abnormal sounds, such as a heart murmur, through a stethoscope.
 To further define the nature and extent of the valve disease, physicians may use tests including: